Shyam-Sundar-Bharathi/LearnerCalc/README.md

-LearnerCalc - The true all in one calc.
+LearnerCalc - The Multi-Purpose Calculator.